 View Full-Text R code available at GitHub repository

-Univariate spatio-temporal models for areal count data have received great attention in recent years for estimating risks.
-However, models for studying multivariate responses are less commonly used mainly due to the computational burden.
 In this work, multivariate spatio-temporal P-spline models are proposed to study different forms of violence against women.
 Modelling distinct crimes jointly improves the precision of estimates over univariate models and allows to compute correlations among them.
 The correlation between the spatial and the temporal patterns may suggest connections among the different crimes that will certainly benefit a thorough comprehension of this problem that affects millions of women around the world.
-The models are fitted using integrated nested Laplace approximations (INLA), and are used to analyse four distinct crimes against women at district level in the Indian state of Maharashtra during the period 2001-2013.

 R code available at GitHub repository